Fold paper cranes for peace

 Before sending them to Hiroshima, here are some other ways you can share the story of Sadako, the legend of the crane, and your beautiful display of paper cranes:

-2. Bring them to a nursing home or hospital along with instructions for folding the cranes; it’s a wonderful activity to share with others.
+- Take them to a nursing home or hospital with instructions for folding the cranes; it’s a beautiful activity to share with others.

-3. Ask your local newspaper to publish a story about why you folded the cranes along with a picture of all the people who participated.
+- Ask your local newspaper to publish a story about why you folded the cranes, along with a picture of all the people who participated.